Installation and configuration of the Desktop App

 The file view is done via the Windows Explorer.
 Under the previously defined path, you will now find the Cloudstore folder.

-Screenshot: Appearance of synchronized Nextcloud
+Screenshot Windows File Explorer: Appearance of synchronized Nextcloud

 Alternatively, you can jump directly to the cloudstore folder via the folder icon at the top right of the program interface.
 The button to the right opens a drop-down menu that takes you directly to the online storage (selection: "Files"), or to the activity history of the online storage (selection: "Activity").